Apple vs Orange - Health impact and Nutrition Comparison

 Depending on the variety, the pH value of apples can range from 3.2 to 4 (2).
 This acidic nature is caused by a compound found in apples called malic acid.
 The acidity of apples decreases as they mature.

 Oranges have a similar acidity, with the pH value falling in the range of 3.0 to 4.2 (2).
-While oranges also contain malic acid, the changes in the acidity levels in different varieties of the fruit are primarily due to the citric acid content (3).
+While oranges also contain malic acid, the changes in the acidity levels in different varieties of fruit are primarily due to the citric acid content (3).

-The potential renal acid load or PRAL is another tool for measuring acidity.
+The potential renal acid load, or PRAL, is another tool for measuring acidity.
 The PRAL value demonstrates how much acid or base the breakdown of the food produces.

 The PRAL values for apples and oranges are -1.9 and -3.6, respectively.
 This demonstrates that oranges produce more acids in the organism compared to apples.